next-hat/metrs/readme.md

 ## Overview

-Metrs is a microservice to help you gather metrics information about an host It will send in real time the Cpu, Memory, Disk and Network usage information.
+Metrs is a lightweight and efficient microservice that provides real-time metrics information about a host's CPU, memory, disk, and network usage.<br/>
-This service don't store anything in database, it he designed to only emit information.
+Unlike traditional services, Metrs doesn't store data in a database; its sole purpose is to emit information.

 ## The daemon

+To use the Metrs daemon, run the following command:

 ```console
 Usage: metrsd --hosts <HOSTS>